Why Doesn’t My Site Appear on Google?

 7. You’re not on Google Maps

 Even if you don’t have a brick-and-mortar store, being on Google Maps is essential for getting found on Google.
 If you can’t find your business on Google Maps, it’s time to create a Maps listing.
 If you do find your business but don’t have access to it, you’ll want to claim it.
+Only once you’ve claimed your listing can you make edits and updates.

 8. You’re lacking in positive reviews